After the Wreck, I Picked Myself Up, Spread My Wings, and Flew Away: Plot summary

-Jenna Abbott nearly dies in the car wreck on the bridge that took her mother's life.
-Broken in body and spirit, she feels lost and alone.
-She longs for the peace of the "blue"—the drug-filled haze she experienced in hospital—and steals drugs from her uncle's medicine cabinet, setting off on a self-destructive path.

-Her classmate, the mysterious biker Crow, is the one person she can confide in about her misery and guilt.
+After Jenna Abbott nearly dies in the car wreck on the bridge that took her mother's life, she finds herself longing for the peace of the "blue"—the drug-filled haze she experienced in hospital—and steals drugs from her uncle's medicine cabinet.
+This sets her down a self-destructive path, and towards her classmate, the mysterious biker Crow, who is the one person she can confide in.

 Reception

 Critical reception for the book has been positive, with the School Library Journal praising the book's print and audio forms, calling it "powerful."
 Commonsensemedia wrote that After the Wreck was a "raw look at loss and addiction best for older teens."
-Kirkus Reviews wrote that the book's ending was "wrapped up a bit too simply considering all of Jenna’s issues" but that "Oates’s variation on a stream-of-consciousness style is appropriate for the voice of a character who spends so much time in her own head."
+Kirkus Reviews wrote that the book's ending was "wrapped up a bit too simply considering all of Jenna's issues" but that "Oates's variation on a stream-of-consciousness style is appropriate for the voice of a character who spends so much time in her own head."
 Booklist stated "There is too much going on, with everything spelled out, including the metaphor of her need to cross over the treacherous bridge.
 But Oates gets the contemporary teen voice just right, and Jenna's first-person narrative moves at breakneck speed."
 Publishers Weekly called the book "intense," saying it had an "inspiring conclusion."